Learn how to access mental health services in Germany, including psychiatry, addiction counseling, eating disorder support, and crisis lines.

 There are a number of private health insurance companies operating in Germany.
 These include large multinational insurers as well as local German providers, offering full and supplementary policies.
 Health insurance providers in Germany include:

 Psychiatrists, therapists, and psychologists in Germany

-In Germany, public health insurance funds three types of therapy: cognitive-behavioral therapy, psychodynamic therapy, and psychoanalysis.
-Only those who have a “Kassensitz” license can bill the public healthcare system, which is expensive for practitioners to purchase outright.
+In Germany, public health insurance funds three types of therapy: cognitive-behavioral, psychodynamic, and psychoanalysis.
+Only those who have a Kassensitz license can bill the public healthcare system, and this is expensive to purchase.
 This results in a limited number of service providers when compared to the sheer volume of people who wish to access psychotherapy.

 Be aware that waiting times for treatment can vary significantly throughout the country.
 In Berlin, for example, waiting times for these treatments can be anywhere between one and six months.
 Unfortunately, this sometimes comes too late for those in desperate need.
 Practitioners without a Kassensitz technically cannot bill the public healthcare system.
 However, if a client has tried multiple times to access therapy and been unable to, by law, a request for coverage can be made.

 As psychologists do not have a medical degree, they cannot provide the same services as psychiatrists and psychotherapists.
 To access treatment with a psychologist, you have the option to receive a referral from a family doctor or to reach out to a service provider directly.
 You can also access emergency services where teams of mental healthcare workers can provide you with comprehensive care.

 How to access English-speaking psychiatrists, therapists, and psychologists